-Do a quick search of listings in your area on a number of websites, including the Zoopla, RightMove and FindaProperty.
+Do a quick search of listings in your area on a number of websites, including Zoopla, RightMove and Prime Location.

-Use Bankrate’s mortgage calculator to get an idea of what your monthly mortgage payments would be if you bought today.
+Use a mortgage calculator to get an idea of what your monthly mortgage payments would be if you bought today.

 Include council tax, home insurance and utilities in your cost.
-In some areas, what you’ll pay for your extra’s can significantly dent your outgoings and cash-flow.
+In some areas, these bill payments can significantly dent your outgoings and cash-flow.